LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0505_Manage_Public_IP_Addresses.md

 1. In the Azure Stack Hub administrator portal, in the hub menu, click **Dashboard** and, on the **Resource providers** tile, click **Network**.
 1. On the **Network** blade, review again the **Public IP pools usage** graph and the numbers of used and free IP addresses.

-    >**Note**: The numbers should have changed, reflecting additional 5 public IP addresses you created in the user subscription (as the user).
+    >**Note**: The numbers should have changed, reflecting an additional public IP address you created in the user subscription (as the user).

 #### Task 2: Add a public IP address pool (as a cloud operator)